Cerin Lagerstätte

 The Cerin Lagerstätte is a fossil deposit of the Jura Mountains located in Cerin, a hamlet belonging to the commune of Marchamp in the department of Ain.
 The site is internationally known for its surprising diversity.

 The deposits are located in what was a tropical lagoon at the end of the Kimmeridgian age (Late Jurassic).
-It is dated from the Aulacostephanus pseudomutabilis biozone, whose equivalent in the Mediterranean area is the Aulacostephanus eudoxus biozone, who dates back to 153 Ma.
+It is dated from the Aulacostephanus pseudomutabilis biozone, whose equivalent in the Mediterranean area is the Aulacostephanus eudoxus biozone, which dates to 153 Ma.

 Situation

 The site belonging to the Bugey historical region was erected at 560 meters above the sea level and is located 20 km off Belley, 75 km off Lyon, 80 km off Grenoble and 90 km off Geneva.